-4.6.3 Sub-Action 6-3.
+4.15.3 Sub-Action 15-3.
 Frequency of wreckfish individual transferable quota program cost recovery fee submission.

-Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any impacts on the stock, associated species or protected species.
+The frequency of the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any effects on the stock, associated species or protected species.
+There is not expected to be any difference in the biological effects under Alternative 1 (No Action), Alternative 2, Alternative 3, Alternative 4, and Alternative 5.

-Alternative 1 (No Action) represents the lowest costs to fishery participants and lowest benefits to NMFS.
-The total fees would be similar across Alternatives 2 (Preferred), 3, 4 and 5.
-Less frequency between when the fees must be submitted may lead to less reporting-related costs from those submitting the fees to the agency and thus comparatively higher economic benefits.
-Under this notion, Preferred Alternative 2 may require less administrative burden on the part of the entity submitting the fees to NMFS, since it
+Alternative 1 (No Action), represents the lowest costs to fishery participants, as it is the least stringent, but is also not a legally viable alternative.
+The total fees would be the same across Alternatives 2 (Preferred), 3, 4 and 5.
+Less frequency between when the fees must be submitted may lead to less reporting-related costs

-1 (No Action).
-Do not implement a cost recovery plan for the wreckfish individual transferable quota program.

-2. Cost recovery fee will be submitted once per year.

-3. Cost recovery fee will be submitted twice per year.

-4. Cost recovery fee will be submitted four times per year.

-5. Cost recovery fee will be submitted twelve times per year.

-See Chapter 2 for detailed language of alternatives.
+- 1 (No Action).
+Do not implement a cost recovery plan for the wreckfish individual transferable quota program. - 2.
+Cost recovery fee will be submitted once per year. - 3.
+Cost recovery fee will be submitted twice per year. - 4.
+Cost recovery fee will be submitted four times per year. - 5.
+Cost recovery fee will be submitted twelve times per year. - See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-would only be required once per year, this would be followed by slightly higher administrative related costs associated with Alternative 3 (submittal twice per year), Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).
+from those submitting the fees to the agency and thus comparatively higher economic benefits.
+Under this notion, Preferred Alternative 2 may require less reporting burden on the part of the entity submitting the fees to NMFS, since it would only be required once per year, this would be followed by slightly higher reporting burden related costs associated with Alternative 3 (submittal twice per year), Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).

 A cost recovery plan under Preferred Alternative 2, Alternative 3, Alternative 4 and Alternative 5 would result in additional burden on wreckfish ITQ shareholders when compared to Alternative 1 (No Action).
-However, Alternative 1 (No Action) is not a legally viable alternative.
-Negative social effects of the cost recovery fee would be associated with the cost of the fee itself was well as the time and materials required for completing the paperwork and paying the fee.
-Alternative 5 may require less effort to collect fees since it would only be required once per year, thus there may be slightly time burden associated with this alterative in relation to Preferred Alternatives 2, Alternative 3 and Preferred Alternative 4.
+Negative social effects of the cost recovery fee would be associated with the cost of the fee itself as well as the time and materials required for completing the online forms and submitting the fee.
+Alternative 5 would require the most effort to collect fees since it would be required twelve times per year, followed by Alternatives 4, Alternative 2 and Preferred Alternative 2.

 Cost recovery plans for ITQ programs are a requirement of the Magnuson-Stevens Act and, as such, Alternative 1 (No Action) is not a viable alternative.
-With the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these fees in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.
-The administrative burden on the fishermen and the agency is expected to be less with fewer transactions.
-Under this notion, Preferred Alternative 2 may require less administrative burden on the part of the entity submitting the fees to NMFS, since it would only be required once per year, this would be followed by slightly higher administrative related costs associated with Alternative 3 (submittal twice per year), Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).
+With the wreckfish electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these fees in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.
+The administrative burden on the agency is expected to be less with fewer transactions, as in Alternative 2.
+However, increase in administrative burden may occur under Alternative 2 as the agency may be faced with those that choose not to pay their cost recovery fees.
+However, Action 6 (divestment of shares due to non-compliance with the regulations of the program) is likely to deter this behavior.
+Sanda Adante Sanara and Carana Charter A. Easting and J. E.C.